ropensci/worrms/cran-comments.md

 ---

-This version improves function behavior across all functions.
+This version fixes a test and updates documentation.

 Thanks!
 Scott Chamberlain